San Jose State Spartans: Facilities

-A new student recreation and aquatic center was completed in 2019.
-At a cost of $139 million, the new facility houses a gymnasium, weight and fitness center, exercise rooms, rock climbing wall, sports club organizations, and competition and recreation pools with support spaces.
-The new facility is located on the main campus at the corner of 7th Street and San Carlos close to the existing aquatic and student recreation centers.
-The estimated project completion date is set for December 2018.
+The new Spartan Recreation and Aquatic Center (SRAC) was completed in 2019.
+At a cost of $132 million, the new facility houses a gymnasium, weight and fitness center, exercise rooms, rock climbing wall, sports club organizations, and competition and recreation pools with support spaces.
+The new facility is located on the main campus at the corner of 7th Street and San Carlos.